tone-row/graph-selector/README.md

 ## In this repository

 This is a monorepo containing a `/parser` (written in TS) and a website of `/examples` illustrating how you can use it.

+## How are graphs rendered?

+One of the main goals of this project is to detatch the rendering from the parsing.
+The examples show how this syntax and parser can be used to render different types of graphs using a variety of libraries, including [D3](https://d3js.org/), [Cytoscape JS](https://js.cytoscape.org/), and [Recharts](https://recharts.org/).

 ## Contributing